Mold on the walls of your property is an extremely frustrating and potentially dangerous problem. It requires action as soon as you notice it.

 Grapefruit seed extract is another very effective natural mold killer.
 The citric acid from the grapefruit attacks mold and kills it naturally.
 It also acts as a disinfectant and deodorizer.

 Create a solution in a spray bottle using a ratio of 10 drops of grapefruit seed extract to one cup of water.
-Shake the bottle to mix the solution thoroughly and then spray it onto the affected area.
+Shake the bottle to mix the solution thoroughly and spray it onto the affected area.
 After a few minutes, use a clean cloth to wipe away the mold and solution.

 Leaving the grapefruit seed extract in contact with the mold longer will kill it and ensure that mold growth does not reoccur.
 You may want to repeat this process every two to three days to prevent it from growing back.